thiagobergami/thiagobergami/README.md

 # Welcome to My GitHub Profile!

 👋 Hello!
-I'm Thiago, a Brazilian developer passionate to learn new things and how I can solving problems with that.
+I'm Thiago Guedes, a Brazilian developer passionate to learn new things and how I can solving problems with that.

 ## About Me